gauravuttarkar/MicrosoftCodeFunDo/README.md

 c) Creating awareness towards conservation of our environment <br />
 	-> Informing the users if their lifestyle is affecting the environment in a positive or negative manner and what changes can be brought about by changing their lifestyle.

+Implementation: We are planning to build a android app as it is the most used mobile platform.
+Backend part will be done in Django.